MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-debugging-for-aspnet-applications.md

 4. Make sure the `debug` attribute value is set to `true`.

 The web.config file should look like the following example.
-Note that there can be sections between the configuration and system.web elements
+Note that there can be sections between the configuration and system.web elements.

 -   element sections between the configuration and system.web elements